 Arctic Route bus

-The arctic Route bus has daily departures from Tromsø to Lyngseidet from early December to late March.
-This provides an easy way to experience the best the Lyngenfjord has to offer.
-Read more about the Arctic Route bus.
+The arctic Route bus has daily departures from Tromsø to Breivikeidet from early December to late March, this correspons with the ferry to Svensby/Lyngen Alps.
+This provides an easy way to experience the way to Lyngen.
+Book your arctic route ticket here.

 Ferry crossings in the Lyngenfjord region

 There are ferry routes across the Ullsfjord and Lyngenfjord.
 For updated timetables and fare details, please visit: fylkestrafikk.no.
 For payment they use a automatic system called autoPASS.
 Read more about autoPASS here.
 There is a café on both ferries.

 Charging stations for electric cars

 There are currently only a few charging stations for electric cars in our region.
 Click here for a map and more information about charging stations in the region.